-The Company's risk management policies and related procedures are aligned with those of the Ultimate Parent and its other consolidated subsidiaries.
-These policies and related procedures are administered on a coordinated global and legal entity basis with consideration given to the Company's specific capital and regulatory requirements.
+The Company's risk management policies and related procedures are integrated with those of the Ultimate Parent and its other consolidated subsidiaries.
+These policies and related procedures are administered on a coordinated global basis with consideration given to each subsidiary's, including the Company's specific capital and regulatory requirements.
 For the Risk Management discussion which follows, the term "Company" includes the Ultimate Parent and its subsidiaries.

 Risk is an inherent part of the Company's business and activities.
 Management believes effective risk management is vital to the success of the Company's business activities.
 Accordingly, the Company has policies and procedures in place to identify, assess, monitor and manage the significant risks involved in the activities of its business and support functions.
 The Company's ability to properly and effectively identify, assess, monitor and manage each of the various types of risk involved in its activities is critical to its soundness and profitability.
-The Company's portfolio of business activities helps reduce the impact that volatility in any particular area or related areas may have on its net revenues as a whole.